CLIMAAX/crabook/crabook/resources/FAQ.md

 ::::

-:::{dropdown} How can I best work with population data when a high-density city dominates the surrounding low-density areas?
+:::{dropdown} How do I work with population data when a high-density city dominates the surrounding low-density areas?

 We recommend to control the scaling of outputs to receive meaningful results.
 E.g., this could mean manually setting the bins for risk categories when using a risk index method such that information from less densely populated regions are retained.